madronalabs/madronalib/README.md

 Building
 ----------

 Madronalib is currently used alongside the JUCE library to build the Madrona Labs plugins and the Soundplane application.
-Work is ongoing to remove the JUCE dependencies.
-For building only the new code independently of JUCE, use the BUILD_NEW_ONLY option in CMake as follows:
+Work is ongoing to remove the dual-licensed JUCE dependencies.
+The default build does not include these modules.
+For building only the new code independently of JUCE, use the default settings as follows:

-	mkdir build-new
+	mkdir build
-	cd build-new
+	cd build
-	cmake -DBUILD_NEW_ONLY=1 ..
+	cmake ..
 	make

-This will create a command-line build of all the new code with a test executable in madronalib/build-new-Tests.
-To add files to the new regime they must be added to madronalib_SOURCES; this list can be found in source/CMakeLists.txt.
+This will create a command-line build of all the new code.

+To build with JUCE app support, first get the JUCE submodule then turn the BUILD_NEW_ONLY option off in CMake as follows:

+    git submodule update --init --recursive
+    mkdir build
+    cd build
+    cmake -DBUILD_NEW_ONLY=OFF ..
+    make

-To build an XCode project, run something like
+To build an XCode project with JUCE support, run something like

 	mkdir build-xcode
 	cd build-xcode
-	cmake -DBUILD_NEW_ONLY=1 -GXcode ..
+	cmake -DBUILD_NEW_ONLY=OFF -GXcode ..